Kowloon Walled City: Declared monuments

 The Antiquities and Monuments Office conducted archaeological examinations as the walled city was being demolished, and several cultural remains were discovered.
 Among them were the walled city's yamen and remnants of its South Gate, which were officially designated declared monuments of Hong Kong on 4 October 1996.

 The South Gate had originally served as the walled city's main entrance.
 Along with its foundation, other remains included two stone plaques inscribed with "South Gate" and "Kowloon Walled City" from the South Gate and a flagstone path that had led up to it.
 The foundations of the city's wall and East Gate were also discovered.
 The Hong Kong government preserved the South Gate remnants next to a square in front of the yamen.

 The yamen building is made up of three halls.
 Originally the middle hall served the Assistant Magistrate of Kowloon's administrative office, and the rear block was his residence.
 After the government officials left the area in 1899, it was used for several other purposes, including an old people's home, a refuge for widows and orphans, a school, and a clinic.
 It was restored in 1996 and is now found near the centre of the park.
-It contains a photo gallery of the walled city, and two cannon dating back to 1802 sit at the sides of its entrance.
+It contains a photo gallery of the walled city, and two cannons dating back to 1802 sit at the sides of its entrance.